-Glenalmond is fortunate to own a course designed by former Open Champion, James Braid.
+Glenalmond College is fortunate to own a course designed by former Open Champion, James Braid.
 It is a 9-hole course with two different tees, allowing 18 holes to be played.

 In addition, OGs entertain the school team each year at Ellie, Muirfield and Panmure golf courses.
-We are the current Perth & Kinross Team champions and were the Plate Area Winners in the ISGA UK match-play competition two years ago.
-The school has a range of talented golfers including: Will Porter (with a +2 handicap) who is the current Scottish Boys Champion and who also represents Scotland at U-18 level.
+The College has regularly been Perth & Kinross Team champions and was the Plate Area Winner in the ISGA UK match-play competition a few years ago.
+The College has helped produce a range of talented golfers including Will Porter (with a +2 handicap), the current Scottish Boys Champion and who represented Scotland at U-18 level.

-Golf scholar, OG Andrew Gibson
+pic: Golf scholar, OG Andrew Gibson